easyt0re/piecewiseLinearModel/README.md

 - have different constraints on different directions
 - distinguish joint torque and motor torque (the modeling of gear ratio)
 - increase the dimension of the case (more complex wall)

+# 20191119
+## hand on OL
+I probably made a few bold comments on how the hand model would make the OL better. it's probably better but not that significantly better. the stiffness of the wall was decreased from 50000 to 7000 and I still saw oscillation. the step was 1000.
+7000 gave an oscillation within 1 mm, which was maybe acceptable. everything was tested at QP(25, 25).

+## a change of noise
+for the noise in the hand disturbance, I used to introduce it in the motion signal I gave it to the "hand".
+I also had a hard time trying to get the correct gain for it b/c it's not what I calculated. instead I tried a bunch of gains and settled with one that's ok. this was also probably why the noise shouldn't be implemented like this.

+ok, let's back up a little bit. the noise right now was done in a way that it introduced a noise in the motion signal for the hand. this in turn would induce a noise in the force from the spring-damper connection. however, b/c it's a spring-damper system, the force was related to displacement as well as velocity. when using white noise in position signal, I introduced sudden changes in position, inf velocity. this made the damping force dominant against spring force. when the frequency of the noise was high, this was hard to notice. there was noise and it was quite noisy. with the correct gain (this was why for previous paragraph), the range of the noise was also fine. but when the frequency was low, you could see that there was just a pulse in the force when velocity was inf. the spring force/effect was hard to observe. that's why I needed magic number gain for the noise b/c it's not dominated by spring force, thus couldn't be calculated. a side note of the reason why I tried low frequency white noise:
+I had a feeling that this frequency was messing things up a little bit, plus I felt like hand motion noise could be something around 2 - 10 Hz, as I mentioned somewhere before.

+lesson learned: never use a math signal (especially a discrete one) as a physical signal.
+I did it with the noise and also with the trajectory planner. the next was not a good move but I would use the noise from the pure force to have that effect. it was ok but then the noise could be a pulling force in the very beginning of the pushing period., giving TCP a positive movement. this was not good and it was changed that only apply the noise when holding still.
+I didn't run into this problem before b/c in pure force, when the disturbance was on, it's always with a large enough amplitude. it didn't have this period of gradual increasing.

+## changed VE quite a bit
+changed `isCollision` flag to a `persistent`. changed the dead-zone/dead-band of the wall to +/- 0.1 mm b/c there was some positive motion with TCP I couldn't explain. later I discovered that although TCP z coordinate looked fine (no collision), the FK calculation would put TCP into the wall, hence collision. this demonstrated some problems with FK guessing the TCP position. there was also error in that. based on this, changed this region to +/- 0.1 mm to avoid false detection. maybe a little to big but it worked fine for now.

+combining with the persistent flag, it meant that for collision to happen, you had to press into the wall for more than 0.1 mm. after that, for it to come out (change the flag), you have to be at least 0.1 mm away from the wall.
+9x9 seemed fine.
+all strange positive movements were gone.

+## misc
+- changed *userHandInitFcn.m* to take another input `wall_K` b/c this was often subject to changes and it would be easier to just change it in the script version.

+- directly changed the gain on the hand noise signal to be 0, just to make sure it's dead. used to be `hand_noise_gain`.

+# 20191118
+happy b-day master tongtong!
+## things happened in DMIMO hand large scale
+when I was running 3x3, I reported that there were some "strange jumps" in TCP z position. now that I ran 11x11, this was still visible for quite a portion of all QPs. apart from this, there were some other things happening.
+I should have some figures here but some showed that once it's pressed, it actually had a penetration and it's hard to overcome that. penetration like "a dip" (what I used to have) was rare. now it's rather flat. sometimes it's pushed in and stayed there. sometimes it's pushed in for a little while and overcame it. sometimes it's oscillating a little bit between these 2 levels.

+should I pay attention to this? honestly, Idk. the first thing I thought of was saturation or the effect of the high frequency noise. but it's most likely not the case. the "push in" happened mostly around 4 - 6 N, too low to saturate.
+I turned off noise to see if that helped but it's more or less the same. so my current guess would be quantization. and I should not think about it b/c it's not that much of a deviation.

+I didn't really do a constant level sweep with the hand model. maybe I should do that now that it's running.
+~for some reason, the simulation was longer (used to be 1.5 s, now 3 s) but the time to get all the simulation done was shorter, about 15 min for 11x11. ~
+I remembered it wrong.
+the simulation was indeed longer.
+1 batch of 11x11 now ran around 3 min, making the whole set of 20 batches around 1 hour (50 min as it seemed). the size of the save file varied w/o noise. this was understandable. w/ noise, it's 120 M while w/o it's 70 M. with noise and longer time, each simulation was with 4800+ (time) points. it was used to be around 1500.

+## misc
+- added a flag for hand noise. it's used in the step signal that's governing the noise. this was only added to *userHandInit.m* but not the function version.

 # 20191117
 ## implemented "trajectory planning" for the hand motion